Accessing API of data.gov.gr

 Introduction

-In general there are many APIs from which we can get important information.
-For more details about the availability of free APIs you can see a relevant repository with a list of them.
-In this article we will deal with Greek Government’sAPI available through data.gov.gr.
+There are a great many APIs from which we can draw useful information.
+For more details on the availability of free APIs, you can browse a relevant list of them.
+In this article we will focus on the open data of Greece, made available through data.gov.gr.

 Requesting an API Key

-However, like most APIs, this one requires us to register with the platform.
-We can do this on the relevant page by filling in our details.
-All the fields of the form must be completed, as shown below:
+The Greek API (like most APIs) requires us to register on the platform.
+We submit a request on the corresponding page and fill in our details in all fields of the form, as shown below:

-Once we receive the Token, we need to somehow get the data.
-On the specific platform there are two ways.
+Once we have the Token, we need to use it to retrieve the data.
+On this particular platform there are two ways to do so.

-Before completing this article, I decided it would be helpful to provide an example.
-At the time of writing, there are 49 databases to choose from.
-To demonstrate the usefulness of the API, I will select a database that is updated fairly frequently.
-One such dataset is that of passengers travelling on ships.
+Before wrapping up this article, we felt it was important to include a practical example.
+At the time of writing, there are a total of 49 datasets available to choose from.
+To highlight the benefits of using an API, we will select one that is updated fairly frequently.
+One such dataset is the one tracking passengers who travel by ferry.

 base = "https://data.gov.gr/api/v1/query/sailing_traffic"

-As the documentation points out, we need to set the date range we are interested in.
-It is worth noting that you cannot retrieve a large range with a single API call.
-Returning to the previous example, ship passenger traffic data starts in 2017 and goes up to the present day (2023).
-Let’s assume that we don’t mind that, and we want the data from the first four days of July in 2023.
+Next, as the platform’s documentation specifies, we need to define the date range we are interested in.
+It is worth noting that you cannot retrieve a large date range with a single API call.
+The ferry traffic data goes back to 2017 and is available up to the present day (2023).
+For this example, we will request data for the first four days of July 2023.

 date_from = "2023-07-01"